 Whether this timeframe is routinely adhered to, or enforced, is open to discussion.

 When will it be possible to age someone from their DNA?

-It would be wonderful to be able to age people by their DNA but I don’t see that option becoming available to us anytime soon.
-While there are limited changes to our DNA as we age, none of these are tested using the methods available to forensic scientists and it may be that they we are never able to accurately predict a person’s age from their DNA, even if these changes were detected.
+It would be wonderful to use DNA to age people, but this is an unlikely to be an option available to us anytime soon.
+While there are limited changes to our DNA as we age, none of these are tested using the methods available to forensic scientists and could never be able to accurately predict a person’s age from their DNA.

 Is there a test for vaginal fluids?

-In short the answer is ‘no’.
-There have been some attempts in the past to identify vaginal material, such as by the use of ‘Lugol’s Iodine’ test or by assessing the characteristics of the nucleus within the cells found in vaginal secretions, but these have been shown to be unreliable and have not been used for some time.
+In short, the answer is ‘no’.
+There have been some attempts in the past to identify vaginal material, such as ‘Lugol’s Iodine’ test or by assessing the characteristics of the nucleus within the cells found in vaginal secretions, but these have been shown to be unreliable and not been used for some time.

-There is no accredited test currently in use within forensic science providers in the UK.
-Research is always ongoing looking at new ways of identifying body fluids, and some of the work with ‘messenger RNA’ (mRNA), a component of a cell’s genetic processes does looks promising, so who knows what might be available in years to come?
+There is no accredited test currently used by forensic science providers in the UK.
+Research is always ongoing to look at new ways of identifying body fluids, and some of the work with ‘messenger RNA’ (mRNA), a component of a cell’s genetic processes does looks promising, so who knows what might be available in years to come?

 Don't miss out on the evidential opportunities DNA can provide to your case.
 Work with our casework management team to effectively delegate, save time and strengthen your defence strategy.
 Contact us at email@example.com or (+44) 1235 774870.